JJ/hoborg/text/text.md

 I went.
 This was going to be easy as peaches.
 Go there, get in, grab it, get out.
 Except it was not.

-With the ten thou I had when I arrived at Panama City, where the circus happened to be a few days later, it wasn't even enough to have bought a ride with the circus.
+The ten thou I had when I arrived at Panama City, where the circus happened to be a few days later, weren't even enough to have bought a ride or a privilege with the circus.
 Which, come to think of it, was what the two guys would have done to start with if it had been even possible.
 They wouldn't have needed anyone to do it for them.
 Or maybe they did, so I had to check anyways.
+For some reason I later discovered, concession prices had shot to high heaven, even for the concesions on the left hand side of the ground, which for some reason had the lowest prices.

-Not that it was really possible to spend the full amount.
+Besides, at the moment it was no longer  possible to spend the full amount.
 I didn't have the ten thousand any more, a man has got expenses and love is not always free, as you may know.
 Yes, young men like me don't have it that difficult but I was in a hurry and that hoochie koochie girl looked like she could give me some information, and boy, did she give me all she could... so I gave her a few pesos.
 A few dozens.

-*revise and write*
+I got the gist of all that from here, but to tell the truth I got most of it from the other guys on the line for the price of sharing a cigarrete, which I carried in quantity even if I don't smoke.

 But the information I received from the guys was correct.
 It was late winter in Panama City, and it